 The announcement of a second lockdown is likely to cause some concern among those in the process of moving house.
-Maria Richards, Partner and Head of Coodes Solicitors’ Residential Property team, reassures clients that the conveyancing process is set to continue as normal.
+Sarah Cowley, Partner and Head of Coodes Solicitors’ Residential Property team, reassures clients that the conveyancing process is set to continue as normal.

 The announcement of a second lockdown, from 5 November to 2 December, has raised some questions about the impact on the housing market.
 It is not surprising that people are concerned about these new restrictions.
 After all, the lockdown in spring brought the housing market to a temporary halt.

 We are awaiting some detail about the new four-week lockdown, which is due to be announced on Thursday.
 However, in the meantime, Robert Jenrick, Secretary of State for Housing, Communities and Local Government has offered his assurance that the housing market can continue to operate.

 In a social media post, he has specified that:

 - Renters and homeowners will be able to move